Where “Maybe later” ⏳or

 They don’t just see the purchase.
 They see what comes after.
 They want reassurance that what they need is what they’re actually going to get.

-[WHAT PEOPLE GET WRONG ABOUT SELLING]
+[WHAT PEOPLE GET WRONG ABOUT BUILDING A BRAND]

 [WHAT I SEE REPEATEDLY]